IngwiePhoenix/IceTea_old2/README.md

     * Per-Folder files
     * Very compact syntax doe snot give away what is ment for what.

-Ninja does not go into the above list, simply because its a pure build tool an dits only purpose is to read in generated Ninja files and act upon what they read.
+Ninja does not go into the above list, simply because its a pure build tool and its only purpose is to read in generated Ninja files and act upon what they read.

 Therefore I created IceTea - well, still AM creating it.
 It runs off [ObjectScript](http://github.com/unitpoint/objectscript) for the most part, uses [STLPlus](https://stlplus.sourceforge.net) for its filesystem and subprocess management, a modified variant of [picosha2](https://github.com/okdshin/PicoSHA2) for hashing files in a cache.
 There is also my own `cli.h` that supports grouped arguments, whose idea was taken from another argument parser called `NBCL`.

-IceTea is ment to be compact (currently 900kb when built with `-O3`) and simple.
+IceTea is meant to be compact (currently 900kb when built with `-O3`) and simple.
 I am not directly aiming for speed, but since you can see `TinyThreads++` in there, you probably guessed already that I want to run build jobs on multiple threads to speed up the build time.
 I think it's called parallel building...

 ## Good resources
 - http://stackoverflow.com/questions/28263062/topological-sorting-of-c-data-structures/30249477#30249477